Introduction

 – Technical Difficulties: If you encounter technical difficulties or printing errors when generating labels, double-check your printer’s connections and ensure it has an adequate supply of paper, ink, or toner.

-– Customs Complexity: For international shipments, customs documentation can be complex.
+Customs Complexity: Customs documentation can be complex for international shipments.
 If you need clarification on specific requirements or regulations for a particular country, seek guidance from UPS staff or refer to UPS’s official resources.

 – Packaging Concerns: If you have concerns about packaging for fragile items or unusual shapes, UPS staff can provide expert advice on the best packaging solutions.